 “We feel it is vital to get children reading at an early age for a lot of reasons,” stated Hopson.
 “With our reading program, we will reach every single third-grade student in this community, and we hope to make great impacts on their lives.
 We couldn’t do this without the help of UPS, grants, an anonymous donor, and the CMC Education Foundation.
 Seeing how excited the students were today lets us know that we are doing right by them, and we hope to continue this for a long time to come.”

 The Book Fair is here!
 The theme this year is Enchanted Forest and it looks so magical.
 There are plenty of amazing books available this year and I cannot wait to see my students' faces when they finally see it all put up and ready to go.
 The fair opens Monday, Sept.
 10th at 9:00am-3:00pm.
 It will remain open through Friday, Sept.
 14th.
 This will include the Parent Teacher Conference night and the Family Day festivities that are happening this week.
 A letter was sent home with your students last week going over the details.
 This includes the reminder that Scholastic requires that we add tax to the purchases.
 I will put up the letter on our CMCSS website just in case your's has disappeared.

 Hi!
-My name is Rachel Wyatt and I am the new Library Media Specialist at West Creek Elementary.
+My name is Rachel Austin and I am the Library Media Specialist at West Creek Elementary.
 I look forward to getting to know you and your children throughout this school year.
 I am a lover of all things books and I hope to share that love with my students.